top of page

 • if any records identify John's parents.
 (In the video Researching Catholic Church Marriage Records on Find My Past, I discovered it is possible to see grandparents named these records.)

-Be sure to watch this video for how I evaluated John's daughter Eliza.
-In the video and this post, I'm not going to share all of the details, but there is one highlight I have to tell you about.
+Be sure to watch this video, on how I evaluated John's daughter Eliza.
+I'm not going to share all of the details in the video and this post, but there is one highlight I have to tell you about.

 Brick Wall Opening Clue in Descendancy Research